easybuilders/easybuild/docs/Easyconfigs_index.rst

 Using index files
 -----------------

-EasyBuild will automatically pick up & use an index file if it runs into it when searching for easyconfig files or patches, rather than walking the directory to check whether the file it's looking for is available in that directory, which is likely to significantly speed up the search operation.
+EasyBuild will automatically pick up and use any index file that it runs into while searching for easyconfig files or patches.
+If an index file is found, it will be preferred over walking through the directory tree to check for the target file, which is likely to significantly speed up the search operation.

 When a (valid) index file is found for a particular path, a message will be printed mentioning "``found valid index for...``"::